mlab817/faqs/src/philippine-rural-development-project/what-is-the-physical-and-financial-status-of-prdp-(as-of-june-2021).md

 ---
  title: What is the physical and financial status of PRDP (as of June 2021)?

-tags: ["physical","financial","status","prdp","june"]

  ---

-### Philippine Rural Development Project
+## Philippine Rural Development Project

-## What is the physical and financial status of PRDP (as of June 2021)?
+# What is the physical and financial status of PRDP (as of June 2021)?

  - Approved Value Chain Analysis (VCAs).
 The project has a total of 132 approved VCAs supporting 76 various commodities and product forms